OData/v3ProtocolDocument/OData.markdown

 ### 10.3.5.
 Modifying Relationships Between Entities ###

 Relationships between entities are represented by navigation properties.
 Navigation properties are described in [Data Model](#datamodel).
-URL conventions for navigation properties are described in [URL Conventions](URL_conventions).
+URL conventions for navigation properties are described in [OData:URL][].

 #### 10.3.5.1.
 Create a New Link Between Two Existing Entities in a One to Many Navigation Property ####